-Before placing on the market or putting into service a high-risk AI system listed in Annex III referred to in Article 6(23), the provider or, where applicable, the authorised representative shall register that system in the EU database referred to in Article 60.
+Before placing on the market or putting into service a high-risk AI system listed in Annex III referred to in Article 6(3), with the exception of high-risk AI systems referred to in Annex III, points 1, 6 and 7 in the areas of law enforcement, migration, asylum and border control management, and high risk AI systems referred to in Annex III point 2, the provider and or, where applicable, the authorised representative shall register themselves that system in the EU database referred to in Article 60.
+The provider or, where applicable the authorised representative, shall also register their systems in that database.